 To protect the equipment and other people’s work, if you would like to fire your own glazes, these must be test fired and approved by the studio manager before use in a communal firing, and then clearly labelled.

 Glaze must be applied correctly before we will fire it, and there should be at least a half centimetre clearance around the bottom of each item unless it is placed on a member’s own firing bat.
 This is to prevent damage to the kiln shelves from running glazes.

 Turning Earth E10 has 15 new style Shimpo Whisper wheels.
 These are - true to their name - extraordinarily quiet, and can maintain a smooth speed even when centering a heavy load.

 Our wheels are all drilled at the standard US drilling position of 10 inches, which means that you can use US standard bats - such as the Wonderbat model if you have them.
 Unfortunately there is no formal UK standard drilling size for wheel heads (which is why bats made here are short-run and a lot more expensive than in the US).

 A plaster area is located at the back of the studio for people wanting to make moulds for slip casting.

 Plaster is available for sale at the studio.
 Giuseppe, our E2 resident plaster technician, regularly teaches both one-to-one and in small groups, for those makers who have never used plaster before or who want to improve their skills.

 Please note: it's really important that no plaster gets mixed with the clay work in the studio (it will explode in the kiln) and that everything is disposed of correctly.

-We will also have an extruder with die plates, a slab roller, a pug mill (this is potentially dangerous, so used by trained staff members only), eco-friendly cleaning systems, waste disposal, and measuring systems.
+We also have an extruder with die plates, two slab rollers, a pug mill (this is potentially dangerous, so used by trained staff members only), eco-friendly cleaning systems, waste disposal, and measuring systems.